platformio/platformio-core/docs/ide/atom.rst

 If you have already Atom installed, please install `PlatformIO IDE for Atom package <https://atom.io/packages/platformio-ide>`_.

 .. note::
-    You don't need to install PlatformIO CLI seprately to system.
+    You don't need to install PlatformIO CLI separately to system.
     PlatformIO CLI is built into PlatformIO IDE and you will be able to use it within PlatformIO IDE Terminal.